2014 – 2015

 A student's scholastic standing at the University is indicated by his or her cumulative grade point average (GPA).
 Three categories of academic standing have been established: good academic standing, probation, and dismissal.
 A student remains in good academic standing as long as he or she maintains a minimum cumulative GPA of 2.00 for all work taken at the University.
 Probation and dismissal are actions taken by the University when a student's GPA falls below an acceptable level at the end of the fall or spring term.

 Probation is defined as a trial period during which a student whose cumulative average has fallen below acceptable standards must bring his or her average up to those standards or be dismissed from the University.

-An academic review is conducted at the end of each fall and spring semester.
+An academic review is conducted at the end of each fall and spring semester, and at the end of the second summer session.
+Students are placed on probation or returned to good academic standing, depending upon their cumulative GPA.
+Students may be dismissed from the University only at the end of the fall or spring semester.
 The University will notify, in writing, each student who goes on academic probation or who is dismissed for academic reasons.

 If a student is approved to be readmitted to the University under the Academic Renewal Policy and the student was, prior to separation from the University, a candidate in a program leading to initial teacher certification (B.S.Ed., B.M. in music education, or B.S. in health and physical education - teacher certification), he or she may not be readmitted to the original major.
 The academic renewal student must re-enter in a nonteacher certification degree program or as an undeclared student.